paketo-community/rust-dist/README.md

 ## Behavior

+This buildpack will always pass detection.

-This buildpack will participate if any of the following conditions are met
+This buildpack will participate during build if any of the following conditions are met

 * Another buildpack requires `rust`